danielhoherd/wan-connection-monitor/README.md

 $ make help
-bounce          Rebuild, rm and run the Dockerfile build           Build the Dockerfile found in PWD help            Print Makefile help install-hooks   Install git hooks logs            View the last 30 minutes of log entries
+bounce          Rebuild, rm and run the Dockerfile build           Build the Dockerfile found in PWD debug           Build and debug the Dockerfile in pwd help            Print Makefile help install-hooks   Install git hooks logs            View the last 30 minutes of log entries